Local flooding in the past

 Bounds Farm fields

-Heybridge was severely affected by the 1953 flood and the watermill there had to be demolished after severe flooding.
-However the millhouse (on the right in the photo) still stands...
+Heybridge and Heybridge Basin were severely affected by the 1953 flood and the watermill there at Heybridge had to be demolished after severe flooding.
+However the Millhouse (on the right in the photo below) still stands...

 1958 Wigborough